Associate Degree Programs

 - For May graduation, the deadline for filing an application is the end of the second week of the spring semester.

-- For graduation in August, the filing date deadline is the end of the first week of the summer session.
+- For graduation in August, the filing date deadline is the end of the first week of the summer semester.

 A student who does not fulfill all requirements toward a degree within four weeks after commencement must reapply for graduation at the next commencement.